MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ## Work item types and portfolio backlogs

-The first choice made in work tracking is the process selected when creating a project.For a comparison of each process, see [Choose a process](work-items/guidance/choose-process.md).
+The first choice made in work tracking is the process selected when creating a project.
+For a comparison of each process, see [Choose a process](work-items/guidance/choose-process.md).
 Each process&mdash;Agile, Basic, Scrum, and CMMI&mdash;supports a set hierarchy of work item types.
 This hierarchy supports a product backlog and portfolio backlog(s).

 The default work item types for each supported process are shown in the following tabs.
 Backlog work item types correspond to the Requirements category.
 Tasks correspond to the Task category.